dinkwiz/dinkwiz.github.io/_posts/2020-07-14-Jekyll-Easy-Way.md

 categories:
 - jekyll
 ---
+#### GitHub and GitHub Pages

-GitHub Pages supports a number of Jekyll themes and is the simplest and easiest way to get started with a Jekyll site.
+GitHub Pages supports a number of Jekyll Themes and is the simplest and easiest way to get started with a Jekyll site.
 All you need is a free GitHub account.
 If you don't already have one, you can sign up for a GitHub account at [GitHub.com](http://github.com).

 The first method below will create a very simple website with a single page.
 It's a useful way to experiment with GitHub Pages but unlikely to give you all the features you want.
 The second method uses a Jekyll Theme and builds a site with multiple pages, blog and navigation.
 There will be a lot going on in the back-end of your site which is not explained here.
 While you can add content, changes to the layout and design of your site will be limited.